golang/dep/README.md

 versioning and cross-project/repository dependencies happen, because [universe alignment is hard](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527).

-Disliking solvers because *"It seems complicated, idiomatic Go things are simple!"* or *"(Tool X) uses a solver and I don't like the UX!"* is just shooting the messenger.
-SAT solvers are not the enemy - it's the challenges inherent in the dependency resolution problem domain.
+Some folks are against using a solver in Go - even just the concept.
+Their reasons for it often include things like *"(Tool X) uses a solver and I don't like that tool’s UX!"* or *"It seems complicated, and idiomatic Go things are simple!"* But that’s just shooting the messenger.
+Dependency resolution is a well-understood, NP-complete problem.
+It’s that problem that’s the enemy, not solvers.
+And especially not this one!
+It’s a friendly solver - one that aims for transparency in the choices it makes, and the resolution failures it encounters.

 ## Features